vvit/FooSDK/README.md

 # Simpo SDK

 This is a dynamic framework which is distributed with closed sources.
-Latest version 1.0.2
+Latest version: 1.0.2

 Can be installed either via Carthage or CocoaPod.